Understanding the activated carbon filtration process helps you choose the best system for safe, great-tasting water at home.

 Key Takeaways

-What is an Activated Carbon Water Filter?
+What Is an Activated Carbon Water Filter?

 The Science: Adsorption vs. Absorption

-Because of the strong chemical attraction between the carbon and volatile organic compounds, impurities adhere tightly to the walls of the pores.
+As tap water navigates the complex, twisting maze of microscopic pores within the carbon cartridge, chemical impurities are naturally drawn to the carbon’s massive surface area.
+Because of the strong chemical attraction, these volatile compounds stick tightly to the pore walls.
 Meanwhile, the clean, purified water molecules pass right through the maze and out of your faucet.
-This elegant process allows you to improve your home water quality significantly without relying on harsh chemical additives or energy-intensive machinery.
+This elegant natural mechanism improves your home water quality without introducing harsh chemical additives.

 Types of Carbon Water Filters